godfather667/AIpoker/README.md

 The user will be able to select a variety of AI players of different skills levels.

-It also serves as a test bed for the **github.com/hajimehoshi/ebiten** Dislay Package.
+It also serves as a test bed for the **github.com/hajimehoshi/ebiten** Display Package.

 * Currently it only displays a empty table.
 * The 'images' directory contains all the cards and other necessary images.
 * There is a BUG in that *the cursor must be in the initial display box* for the complete image to be displayed.
-* Since the BUG also in the example games I have compiled.
-The fix is in by TODO List.
+* This BUG is also in the example games I have compiled.
+The fix is on my TODO List.